ubiubi18/whitelist_blueprint/README.md

 # whitelist_blueprint

 **Purpose:**  \
-This Python script is a prototype for reproducibly generating an Idena identity whitelist at the end of each validation epoch.  \
+This Python script is a prototype for reproducibly generating an Idena identity whitelist at the session day of each validation epoch.  \
 The goal is to automate and document the filtering process for on-chain group access, reward distribution, and similar use cases—ensuring full transparency and reproducibility.

 ## What does it do?